ArthurVanIttersum/ArthurVanIttersum.github.io/Projects/DungeonGenerator2.md

 ![Screenshot of GeneratedVoronoiGraph](../Assets/DungeonGenerator2Graph.png)

+## Mesh generation

-Once i had the voronoi graph the way i wanted i added a mesh generation system to turn the graph into a mesh.
-I used a mesh generation script i got from school which turns a list of nodes and faces into a mesh object, which can be sent to meshrenderer and mesh collider components. to generate the nodes and triangles i made a script that uses the graphgeneration data to loop through the voronoi edges, to create walls. the edges are offset to create a wall with thickness and cut in three parts to leave an open space for a door.
+Once i had the voronoi graph the way i wanted it, i added a mesh generation system to turn the graph into a mesh.
+I used a mesh generation script i got from school which turns a list of nodes and faces into a mesh object, which can be sent to mesh renderer and mesh collider components.
+To generate the nodes and triangles, i made a script that uses the graphgeneration data to loop through the voronoi edges, to create walls.
+The edges are offset to create a wall with thickness.
+I cut the wall in three parts in the length, so i can leave an open space in the mesh to place a door.